Our Team

 Senior Consultant

-Senior Consultant and grants administrator Michelle Deckard applies her enthusiasm, expertise, and focus to all of her projects.
+Michelle applies her enthusiasm, expertise, and focus to all of her projects.
 With skill and finesse, Michelle manages, troubleshoots, and ensures project goals are met or exceeded.
-Her work builds on her professional and academic experience in Alaska and includes a wide range of consulting projects, from creating outreach for heat pump adoption in Juneau to creating surveys for grant evaluation on a local food security effort in Fairbanks.
+Her work builds on her professional and academic experience in Alaska and includes a wide range of consulting projects, from grant writing for USDA funding for energy programs and broadband infrastructure, to creating surveys for grant evaluation on a local food security effort in Fairbanks.
 She also manages the Behavioral Health Mini-Grant Program and the Developmental Disabilities Mini-Grant Program through contracts with the Alaska Mental Health Trust Authority.
-Michelle is based out of Washington state.
-Prior to joining Information Insights in 2020, Michelle was a project manager at a local economic development corporation overseeing the agriculture, small business, forestry, rural outreach, and air quality programs.
+Prior to joining Information Insights in 2020, Michelle was a project manager at the local economic development corporation in Fairbanks overseeing the agriculture, small business, forestry, rural outreach, and air quality programs.
+Michelle is currently based out of Washington State and enjoys returning to Alaska whenever possible.
 Michelle holds an M.S. in Resource and Applied Economics from the University of Alaska Fairbanks and a B.S. in Environmental Science from the State University of New York College of Environmental Science and Forestry.
 When not working she enjoys traveling in and exploring the pacific northwest with her husband and sons.

 Sonya Seniva